Fallacy: Relevance fallacy

-The fallacies of relevance are a broad class of informal fallacies, generically represented by missing the point: presenting an argument, which may be sound, but fails to address the issue in question.
+The fallacies of relevance are a broad class of informal fallacies, generically represented by missing the point: presenting an argument that may be sound but fails to address the issue in question.

 Argument from silence

-An argument from silence is a faulty conclusion that is made based on the absence of evidence rather than on the presence of evidence.
+An argument from silence is a faulty conclusion that is drawn based on the absence of evidence rather than on the presence of evidence.

 Examples of informal fallacies

 Post hoc (false cause)

 The post hoc fallacy assumes that because B comes after A, A caused B. It gets its name from the Latin phrase "post hoc, ergo propter hoc", which translates as "after this, therefore because of this".

-Sometimes one event really does cause another one that comes later—for example, if one registers for a class, and their name later appears on the roll, it's true that the first event caused the one that came later.
+Sometimes one event really does cause another one that comes later—for example, if one registers for a class and their name later appears on the roll, it's true that the first event caused the one that came later.
 But sometimes two events that seem related in time are not really related as cause and event.
 That is, temporal correlation does not necessarily entail causation.
 For example, if one eats a sandwich and then gets food poisoning, that does not necessarily mean the sandwich caused the food poisoning.
 Something else eaten earlier might have caused the food poisoning.

 Slippery slope

-For an argument to be a slippery slope type of argument it must meet the requirements of that argumentation scheme.
+For an argument to be a slippery slope type of argument, it must meet the requirements of that argumentation scheme.
 A slippery slope argument originates from a conversation or debate in which two actors take turns.
 It usually originates from one actor giving advice on a decision or act.
 Along the way, the actor must make additional choices on similar matters through which the actor enters the ‘grey area’ of the slippery slope.
 At this point, the actor potentially loses control over the direction of the arguments, thus leading to a ‘fatal’ outcome.

-Such an argument is built up according to the following argumentation scheme: initial premise, sequential premise, indeterminacy premise, control premise, loss of control premise, catastrophic outcome premise and conclusion.
+Such an argument is built up according to the following argumentation scheme: initial premise, sequential premise, indeterminacy premise, control premise, loss of control premise, catastrophic outcome premise, and conclusion.
 Slippery slope arguments may be defeated by asking critical questions or giving counterarguments.

-There are several reasons for a slippery slope to be fallacious: for example, the argument is going too far into the future, it is a too complex argument and its structure is hard to identify or the argument makes emotional appeals.
+There are several reasons for a slippery slope to be fallacious: for example, the argument is going too far into the future, it is a too complex argument whose structure is hard to identify, or the argument makes emotional appeals.

-Care however has to be taken not to dismiss all aspects of the slippery slope arguments as a fallacy, especially if it can be argued that the projected future outcomes are reasonably probable.
+It may be that a slippery slope is not necessarily fallacious if context is taken into account and there is an effort to assess plausibility.